webrecorder/pywb/README.md

 2. Install with `python setup.py install`

-3. Run pywb by via script `run.sh`
+3. Run pywb by via script `run.sh` (script currently assumes a default python and uwsgi install)

-  The script is very simple and assumes default python install, and default uwsgi install (on Ubuntu and OS X)

-  May need to be modified to point for a different env)

 4. Test pywb in your browser!